ServerMonkey/fastpkg/README.md

 are hosted on GitHub.
 It can even be used as a wrapper for other package managers like APT.

-This gives the additional bonus of not having to repack software and host large amounts of packages on your own.
+This gives the additional bonus of not having to repackage software and host large amounts of packages on your own.
 This also enables distribution of software, that is not open source or that is otherwise not allowed to be repackaged.
 Fastpkg basically enables you to distribute any URL-file as a package without permission and without infringing on trademarks.

-Target system requirements:
+Target requirements:

 * POSIX compatible OS (e.g. Linux or Cygwin)
 * Python 2.7 or 3

+Optional requirements:

 * axel (available via shell)
 * dtrx (available via shell)
+* jigdo-lite (part of jigdo-file) (available via shell)

 dtrx can also be installed via fastpkg itself.
 In the official repo, it is available as 'fastpkg-dtrx'.

-Tested on: Debian 10, 11, Windows XP with Cygwin
+Tested on: Debian 10, 11, 12, Windows XP with Cygwin

 ## OPTIONS

 * `-h`, `--help` : show this help message and exit
 * `-a`, `--all` : Use instead of '-p'.
 Selects all packages in the repo(s).
 * `-b`, `--blackwhite` : Don't colorize output
+* `-c`, `--continuedl` : Continue an aborted jigdo download
 * `-f`, `--force` : Re-download package.
 This can fix broken downloads.
 * `-p`, `--package` `<PACKAGE_NAME>[_<VERSION>]` : Name of a package or packages.
 Separate multiple packages by a space and in quotation marks.